-Last year, GDPR made us all revise our data protection compliancy.
-But, there are new data protection regulations coming on January 1, 2020.
+A couple years ago, GDPR made us all revise our data protection compliancy.
+Now there are new data protection regulations coming on January 1, 2020.
 The California Consumer Privacy Act will come into effect to protect Californian residents’ personal information.
 Here’s what you need to know to get ready and why it is important to be CCPA compliant even if your business isn’t based in the US.

 What is the CCPA?

 CCPA stands for the California Consumer Privacy Act, said to be the United States’ most stringent privacy law.

 California will become the first state to roll out such expansive data protection regulation when it comes into effect on Jan.
 1, 2020.

 Since GDPR (General Data Protection Regulation) was implemented – which marked the biggest change to EU data protection law in 20 years – we’re seeing a global shift to better personal data protection.